UnitedHealth Group Reports Third Quarter Results

 Three Months Ended

-UnitedHealthcare provides network-based health care benefits for a full spectrum of customers and markets.
-UnitedHealthcare serves employers ranging from sole proprietorships to large, multi-site and national and international organizations; delivers health and well-being benefits to Medicare beneficiaries and retirees; manages health care benefit programs on behalf of state Medicaid and community programs and their participants and serves the nation's active and retired military and their families through the TRICARE program.
+UnitedHealthcare provides network-based health care benefits for a full spectrum of customers in the health benefits market.
+UnitedHealthcare serves employers ranging from sole proprietorships to large, multi-site and national employers, as well as students and individuals; delivers health and well-being benefits to Medicare beneficiaries and retirees; manages health care benefit programs on behalf of state Medicaid and community programs and their participants and is preparing to serve the nation's active and retired military through a recently awarded TRICARE contract.

 Three Months Ended